Ariel-Fortalisa/Portfolio/README.md

-# React + Vite
+# Web Developer Portfolio

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Welcome to my Web Developer Portfolio! 🎉 This repository showcases my work, skills, and projects as a web developer.
+Feel free to explore and reach out if you have any questions or opportunities!

 Currently, two official plugins are available: